-- iii) have a minimum width of 3 metres; - iv) include a minimum levelled area of (3x3) sqm; - v) have an internal living room directly accessible to the outdoor private open space areas; and - vi) satisfy solar access requirements contained in section 3.4.4. - b) No part of an outdoor living area is permitted to be located within the primary or secondary street setback area. - c) Any communal open space or recreation facility provided as a part of a development shall be designed and constructed to: - ensure safe access by the occupants of the development; - ii) prevent access by members of the public; and - iii) provide for the safety and well being of children in accordance with any applicable Australian Standard.
+- Each multi dwelling housing unit shall be provided with an area or areas of private open space that: - i) are not located within the primary street setback; - ii) have a minimum area of 40 sqm, - iii) have a minimum width of 3 metres; - iv) include a minimum levelled area of (3x3) sqm; - v) have an internal living room directly accessible to the outdoor private open space areas; and - vi) satisfy solar access requirements contained in section 3.4.4. - No part of an outdoor living area is permitted to be located within the primary or secondary street setback area. - Any communal open space or recreation facility provided as a part of a development shall be designed and constructed to: - i) ensure safe access by the occupants of the development; - ii) prevent access by members of the public; and - iii) provide for the safety and well being of children in accordance with any applicable Australian Standard.